SP5555/simple-neural-network/README.md

 White it is not exactly "simple" anymore, it is still a fun and *powerful* example of how a pile of Linear Algebra and Calculus can learn to predict.

-First off, a huge shoutout to the awesome **NumPy** library, which is pretty much responsible for 99% of this neural network’s speed.
+First off, a huge shoutout to the awesome **NumPy** library, which is pretty much responsible for 99% of this neural network's speed.

 - [Features](#features)
 - [Installation Instructions](#installation-instructions)